 Ornithine transcarbamylase deficiency is an inherited disorder that causes ammonia to accumulate in the blood.
 Ammonia, which is formed when proteins are broken down in the body, is toxic if the levels become too high.
 The nervous system is especially sensitive to the effects of excess ammonia.

-Ornithine transcarbamylase deficiency often becomes evident in the first few days of life.
-An infant with ornithine transcarbamylase deficiency may be lacking in energy (lethargic) or unwilling to eat, and have poorly-controlled breathing rate or body temperature.
-Some babies with this disorder may experience seizures or unusual body movements, or go into a coma.
+Ornithine transcarbamylase deficiency can become evident at any age.
+The most severe form occurs in the first few days of life.
+This neonatal-onset form of the disorder usually affects males; it is very rare in females.
+An infant with the neonatal-onset form of ornithine transcarbamylase deficiency may be lacking in energy (lethargic) or unwilling to eat, and have a poorly-controlled breathing rate or body temperature.
+Infants with this disorder may be described as "floppy" and can experience seizures or coma.
 Complications from ornithine transcarbamylase deficiency may include developmental delay and intellectual disability.
-Progressive liver damage, skin lesions, and brittle hair may also be seen.
+Progressive liver damage may also occur.

 Ammonia is especially damaging to the nervous system, so ornithine transcarbamylase deficiency causes neurological problems as well as eventual damage to the liver.

 Ornithine transcarbamylase deficiency is an X-linked disorder.
 A condition is considered X-linked if the mutated gene that causes the disorder is located on the X chromosome, one of the two sex chromosomes.
 A characteristic of X-linked inheritance is that fathers cannot pass X-linked traits to their sons.

 In males (who have only one X chromosome), one altered copy of the gene in each cell is sufficient to cause the condition.
 In females (who have two X chromosomes), mutations in both copies of the gene will cause the disorder.
 Some females with only one altered copy of the OTC gene also show signs and symptoms of ornithine transcarbamylase deficiency.